 Assuming that the average mortgage duration is 25 years, those who acquired their home before 1997 may have paid off their mortgage.
-In reality, they may have remortgaged and moved home numerous times, often building up equity along the way.
+In reality, they may have remortgaged and moved home numerous times, often building up equity.
 The average house price in the UK at the end of 1996 was £55,159.
 Compare this to the price at the end of 2021 (£253,113), which equates to house price growth of 350%.

-Looking at the loan to value (LTV) ratio, a traditional mortgage could be anything up to 80%, a lifetime mortgage between 45% and 58% with no formal limit for a home reversion scheme.
+Looking at the loan to value (LTV) ratio, a traditional mortgage could be up to 80% and a lifetime mortgage between 45% and 58%.
+There is no formal limit for a home reversion scheme.

 Different types of equity release

 We will now look at equity release mortgage options for those over 50.
-Indeed, lifetime mortgages and home reversion schemes are structured explicitly for those over 50 years of age.
+Traditionally, remortgaging is the popular route to take.
+However, while you may be eligible for such a product, you might find traditional mortgage options unaffordable.
+The good news is there are many other options for those closing in on retirement.
+Indeed, lifetime mortgages and home reversion schemes are structured explicitly for over 50s.
 So what are the alternatives?

-Unfortunately, if an individual or a couple are experiencing a reduction in their income in later life, this will impact their ability to refinance an existing mortgage.
-At best, this will reduce the LTV ratio and at worst, they could fall foul of the mortgage affordability test.
-As we touched on above, due to changing working life trends and a greater appreciation of borrowers over the age of 50, there are greater opportunities today than ever before.
+Unfortunately, if an individual or a couple is experiencing a reduction in their income in later life, this will impact their ability to refinance an existing mortgage.
+It will reduce the LTV ratio, making mortgages more unaffordable.
+As we touched on above, due to changing working life trends and a greater appreciation of borrowers over 50, there are more significant opportunities today than ever.
 However, each case is different!

-Some people working later in life may maintain a relatively high income and therefore potentially afford LTV ratios up to 80%.
-However, in reality, the vast majority of those looking to release equity will be looking for a far lower figure.
+Some people working later in life may maintain a relatively high income and can potentially afford LTV ratios up to 80%.
+However, in reality, most of those looking to release equity will be looking for a far lower figure.